awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithReservedDBInstances.md

   + `--reserved-db-instances-offering-id` – The ID of the offering that you want to purchase\.
   + `--reserved-db-instance-id` – You can assign your own identifier to the reserved DB instances that you purchase to help track them\.
 + After you have purchased reserved DB instances, you can get information about your reserved DB instances\.
 Call the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeReservedDBInstances.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeReservedDBInstances.html) RDS API operation\.

+## Viewing the billing for your reserved DB instances<a name="reserved-instances-billing"></a>

+You can view the billing for your reserved DB instances in the Billing Dashboard in the AWS Management Console\.

+**To view reserved DB instance billing**

+1. Sign in to the AWS Management Console\.

+1. From the **account menu** at the upper right, choose **Billing Dashboard**\.

+1. Choose **Bill Details** at the upper right of the dashboard\.

+1. Under **AWS Service Charges**, expand **Relational Database Service**\.

+1. Expand the AWS Region where your reserved DB instances are, for example **US West \(Oregon\)**\.

+   Your reserved DB instances and their hourly charges for the current month are shown under **Amazon Relational Database Service for *Database Engine* Reserved Instances**\.
+![\[View monthly costs for a reserved DB instance\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/ri-db-billing1.png)

+   The reserved DB instance in this example was purchased All Upfront, so there are no hourly charges\.

+1. Choose the **Cost Explorer** \(bar graph\) icon next to the **Reserved Instances** heading\.

+   The Cost Explorer displays the **Monthly EC2 running hours costs and usage** graph\.

+1. Clear the **Usage Type Group** filter to the right of the graph\.

+1. Choose the time period and time unit for which you want to examine usage costs\.

+   The following example shows usage costs for on\-demand and reserved DB instances for the year to date by month\.
+![\[View usage costs for on-demand and reserved DB instances\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/ri-db-billing2.png)

+   The reserved DB instance costs from January through June 2021 are monthly charges for a Partial Upfront instance, while the cost in August 2021 is a one\-time charge for an All Upfront instance\.

+   The reserved instance discount for the Partial Upfront instance expired in June 2021, but the DB instance wasn't deleted\.
+After the expiration date, it was simply charged at the on\-demand rate\.